-In this lesson, we shall learn some basic techniques in writing the Visual Basic program code.
-First of all, we should understand that each control or object in VB are able to run numerous kinds of events.
+In this lesson, we shall learn some basic techniques in writing the VB code.
+First of all, we should understand that each control or object in VB is able to run numerous kinds of events.
 These events are listed in the dropdown list in the code window, that is displayed when you double-click on an object and click on the procedures’ box.
 Among the events are loading a form, clicking on a command button, pressing a key on the keyboard or dragging an object and more.
 For each event, you need to write an event procedure so that it can perform an action or a series of actions.

 To start writing code for an event procedure, you need to double-click an object to enter the VB code window.
 For example, if you want to write code for the event of clicking a command button, you double-click the command button and enter the codes in the event procedure that appears in the code window, as shown in Figure 4.1.

 The structure of an event procedureis as follows:

 You enter the codes in the space between Private Sub Command1_Click.............
 End Sub.The keyword Sub actually stands for a sub procedure that made up a part of all the procedures in a program or a module.
 The program code is made up of a number of VB statements that set certain properties or trigger some actions.
 The syntax of the Visual Basic’s program code is almost like the normal English language, though not exactly the same, so it is fairly easy to learn.